Gobonoid/KafkaContainer/README.md

 # Kafka Container
-This is a repository containing Dockerfile to build and start Apache Kafka without a pain Tool for easy development or kafka testing.
+This is a repository containing Dockerfile to build and start Apache Kafka without a pain.

+Tool for easy development or kafka testing.
 Producing and Consuming from host machine via localhost:9092

 ### To start this container as a deamon just run